AdobeDocs/campaign-standard.en/help/integrating/using/working-with-campaign-standard-and-microsoft-dynamics-365.md

 Conversely, as profiles within Adobe Campaign interact with messages, those data (e.g.: sends, opens, clicks, and bounces) automatically flow into Microsoft Dynamics 365 to keep contact records complete with marketing activity as well.

-The integration also supports for custom entities, enabling custom entities in Dynamics 365 to be synchronized to corresponding custom entities in Campaign.
+The integration also supports custom entities, enabling custom entities in Dynamics 365 to be synchronized to corresponding custom entities in Campaign.

 This integration is designed to support four main use cases: